25 Incredibly Nostalgic ‘90s Toys & Where You Can Buy Them

 Tamagotchis were virtual pet toy and what I refer to as" obligation-entertainment" toys.
-As kids, we learned how quickly our digital pets would die if we forgot to feed them and clean up their poop.
+As kids, these 90s toys taught us how quickly our digital pets would die if we forgot to feed them and clean up their poop.
 I can't help but feel that Tamagotchi-esque toys conceptually paved the way for other simulation entertainment like the Sims.

 Sony Aibo, 1999